lolgab/snunit/README.md

 (based on the libuv library).
 This allows you to complete requests asyncronously using whatever mechanism you prefer.
 A process can accept multiple requests concurrently, allowing great parallelism.

+## Tapir support

+SNUnit offers interpreters for [Tapir](https://tapir.softwaremill.com) server endpoints.
+You can write all your application using Tapir and the convert your Tapir endpoints with logic into a SNUnit `Handler`.

+Currently two interpreters are available:
+- `SNUnitIdServerInterpreter` which works best with `SyncServerHandler` for synchronous applications
+  - You can find an example [in tests](./integration/tests/tapir-helloworld/src/Main.scala)
+- `SNUnitFutureServerInterpreter` which requires `AsyncServerHandler` for asynchronous applications
+  - You can find an example [in tests](./integration/tests/tapir-helloworld-future/src/Main.scala)